 0.15in

 {\bf Case 2: $p > p_S(\al)$}.
-In this case, By Proposition \ref{P302} (2), $E(r; U)$ is non-increasing in $r \in (0, 1)$.
+In this case, it follows from Proposition \ref{P302} (2) that $E(r; U)$ is non-increasing in $r \in (0, 1)$.
 If we proceed as in the proof of Case 1, then we obtain $E(r; U) \leq 0$ for $r\in (0, 1)$ in \eqref{Dec01}, and so we cannot get a contradiction in the final proof.
-Therefore, we need a new method to deal with this supcritical case.
-In fact, the following method can be used in the case $p \neq p_S(\al)$.
+Thus, a new method is needed to deal with this supercritical case.
+In fact, the following method is available for all $p \neq p_S(\al)$.